design-automation/gs-json/README.md

 * 2D Topology
   * FACE = a surface bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.

-### Points
-All geometric entities references arrays of POINTS.

 ### Wire Entities
 Each WIRE has:
 * a set of connected EDGES (implicit), each of which has
 * a sequence of VERTICES (implicit), each of which is
-* associated with a single POINT.
+* associated with a single (implicit) POINT.

 ### Face Entities
 Each FACE has:
 * a set of closed WIRES (implicit), each of which has
 * a set of connected EDGES (implicit), each of which has
 * a sequence of VERTICES (implicit), each of which is
-* associated with a single POINT.
+* associated with a single (implicit) POINT.

 ### Shared Entities
 Multiple geometric entities can reference the same POINTS.
 For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
 Each POINT is therefore referenced by three vertices.

 However, higher level entities cannot be shared.
 For example, an EDGE cannot be part of two faces.
-Thus, if two faces have there EDGES touching, then the POINTS can be shared, but there will still be seperate EDGES, each with its own VERTICES.
+Thus, if two faces have EDGES touching, then the POINTS can be shared, but there will still be seperate EDGES, each with its own VERTICES.

 ## Geomety
 The geometric entities together with their type identifiers are as follows: